chriwong/special-garbanzo/readme.md

 * JDBC is just a bunch of _interfaces_
   * there's no actual code
-  * Java leaves this up to developers of database systems (Postgres, MySQL, Oracle, etc.)
+  * Java leaves this up to the vendors of database systems (Postgres, MySQL, Oracle, etc.)

 * Databases are software applications entirely separate from your Java programs
   * Microsoft Word, Google Chrome, Spotify - all separate applications